tcollier/whirled_peas/README.md

     play      Play an animation from an application or prerecorded file record    Record animation to a file
     still     Show the specified still frame
+    themes    List all themes with sample template rendered in the theme
 ```

 #### `debug`